tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

       containing our `.proto` files.
 This would require maintaining yet another script/CI workflow that we would maintain.

+### Popular alternatives to Buf

+[Prototool] was not considered as it appears deprecated, and the ecosystem seems to be converging on Buf at this time.

 ### Tooling complexity

 The more tools we have in our build/CI processes, the more complex and fragile